Bayesian Optimization for Function-Valued Responses under Min-Max Criteria: Discussion and Conclusion

 \section{Discussion and Conclusion}

 This work introduced a framework for BO tailored to function-valued responses under a min--max criterion.
-By combining FPCA with Gaussian process surrogates, we derived an acquisition function that explicitly balances worst-case exploitation with integrated exploration.
+By combining a Mercer based functional representation with Gaussian process surrogates for the coefficient processes, we derived an acquisition function that explicitly balances worst case exploitation with integrated exploration.
 Our experiments across synthetic oracles, physics-inspired simulations, and case studies in metaphotonics and VPI demonstrate that our proposed method consistently achieves lower regret, faster convergence, and improved stability compared with established baselines.

-From a theoretical perspective, the results highlight the importance of moving beyond integrated-error formulations toward explicit worst-case modeling.
+From a theoretical perspective, the results highlight the importance of moving beyond integrated deviation formulations toward explicit worst-case modeling.
 The min--max objective, though more challenging analytically, provides stronger guarantees of uniform fidelity across the functional domain.
-Our acquisition design leverages closed-form error statistics to achieve computational tractability while ensuring asymptotic convergence of the acquisition to the target objective.
+Our acquisition design leverages closed form squared deviation statistics to achieve computational tractability while ensuring asymptotic convergence of the acquisition to the target objective.
 These contributions extend the BO theory into settings where functional responses and robustness requirements are central.